AlphaXenon/noteboard/README.md

 `board`

-* `-st/--show-time` : show boards with the added time of each items
+* `-st/--show-time` : show boards with the last modified time of each items
 * `-i/--interactive` : enter [interactive mode](#interactive-mode)

 ---